VamsiAyyala/Data-Analysis-of-Food-Industry-Based-On-Grocery-Store-Consumer-Purchase-Data/README.md

 1.Millions of consumer purchases each year
 2.Purchases fall under a number of different categories 3.Lots of data related to consumer behavior going unutilized:
-    1.Social media
+    (Social media,
-    2.Recipes
+    Recipes,
-    3.Grocery transactions and orders
+    Grocery transactions and orders,
-    4.Food ingredient lists currently available on the market
+    Food ingredient lists currently available on the market)

 Goal of the program:
 1.Analyzes grocery transactions to determine what the most popular food product/ingredient is